GustavFluur/numbers-guessing/README.md

 Once you starting Number Guessing it says in the mock terminal:

        Try to guess the number (between 0 and 100) on five guesses!
         Enter guess 1:

 Depending how you guessed it the first time you'll receive an answer that goes align with the computer's secret number.
 If it's either high or low - until you hit it right.

+        Your guess is too high, please try again!
+        Enter guess 3:

 This is an example on how it indicates you won in the game, and no matter what result you get eventually the game is always shots down:

+        Enter your guess 5: 25
+        GREAT, YOU MADE IT ON THE SECOND TRY!
+        Shuting down..

+## Updated gaming features:
+#### Since the last submission was reccieved with some critics it has now been updated by added new content and features into the game for making it more appealing for the user's experience.

         Try to guess the number (between 0 and 100) on five guesses!
         Enter guess 1: 80